Audit and Assurance Council Members

 Stephen Oxley is a senior partner at KPMG.

 Based in London, Stephen qualified as a Chartered Accountant in 1996 and has been a partner with the firm since 2001.
 He has worked across a number of industries and in various roles including audit and management consulting; advising clients on financial reporting and accounting; acquisitions and divestments; business integration; corporate governance and financing.
-He is the currently the senior statutory auditor for BHP Billiton, Johnson Matthey and Smith and Nephew.
+He is currently the senior statutory auditor for Johnson Matthey and Smith and Nephew.

 Jerry Wedge is a NED and Chair of the Audit Committee at North East Essex Clinical Commissioning Group and a NED at the Bar Council.
 Jerry is also Treasurer of The Royal Alfred Society, a maritime charity.
 Jerry is former NED and Chair of the Audit Committee at Essex Primary Care Trust.